Georgetown Waterfront GLOW

 - figured out how to add a second front door to a home when faced with a radically altered streetscape

-This walk begins in daylight and concludes at sunset to allow both neighborhood sites and GLOW artwork to be seen at best advantage.
 Note that Washington Walks does not control any aspect of the light sculptures.

 More Washington, D.C. walking tours you might like: Theodore Roosevelt Island and Georgetown